ashrafnezhad-hamidreza/MIPS-Lite/readme.txt

 a false to a true.
 In order for this testing to succeed, the CPU needs to be running the code in memory.dat.

-This code is also available on github: http://github.com/jncraton/MIPS-Lite